-Under the condition of corneal damage, the corneal renewal and repair are supported by limbal stem cells (LSCs) that reside in the limbus.
-In the case when LSCs are insufficient or dysfunctional, corneal damage cannot be healed and may cause blindness.
-Losing LSCs due to diseases or accidents is the most common cause for blindness.
+When the cornea is damaged, corneal renewal and repair are supported by limbal stem cells (LSCs) that reside in the limbus.
+In cases where LSCs are insufficient or dysfunctional, corneal damage cannot be healed and may cause blindness.
+Losing LSCs due to diseases or accidents is a common cause of blindness.